waldoapp/waldo-programmatic-samples/README.md

 ## Exploring Waldo Scripting

-Once you have run the sample scripts, you can explore explore the [WebDriverIO API](https://webdriver.io/docs/api/browser) and the [Waldo service documentation][service-readme] to learn more about how to interact with the device.
+Once you have run the sample scripts, you can explore the [WebDriverIO API](https://webdriver.io/docs/api/browser) and the [Waldo service documentation][service-readme] to learn more about how to interact with the device.